mrpiggi/svg/README.md

 Summary
 -------

-The **svg** package is intended for the automated integration of SVG graphics into LaTeX documents.
-Therefor the capabilities provided by ***Inkscape***---or more precisely its command line tool---are used to export the text within a SVG graphic to a separate file, which is then rendered by LaTeX.
-For this purpose the two commands `\includesvg` and `\includeinkscape` are provided which are very similar to the `\includegraphics` command of the **graphicx** package.
+The **svg** package provides an user&#8209;interface for automated integration of SVG&nbsp;graphics created with ***Inkscape*** into LaTeX&nbsp;documents.

-In addition, the package **svg-extract** allows the extraction of these graphics into independent files in different graphic formats, exactly as it is rendered within the LaTeX document using either ***ImageMagick*** or
+Therefor the capabilities provided by ***Inkscape***&mdash;and its command line tool&mdash;are used to export the text within a SVG&nbsp;graphic to a separate file, which is then rendered by LaTeX.
+The two commands `\includesvg` and `\includeinkscape` are provided as central user&#8209;interface, which are very similar to the `\includegraphics` command of the **graphicx** package.

-***Ghostscript***
+In addition, the package **svg-extract** extends the user&#8209;interface of package **svg** in order to support the extraction of these graphics into independent files in different graphic formats, exactly as they are rendered within the LaTeX&nbsp;document.
+For the creation of these graphics in the well&#8209;known formats PDF, EPS and&nbsp;PS, LaTeX and possibly conversion tools shipped with the most LaTeX distributions are used.
+If the graphics are required in other file formats, either ***ImageMagick*** or ***Ghostscript*** can be invoked.

 Versions